gregbkr/crypto-stats/README.md

 # Crytpo Stats

 # To do:
-- USD power / FED printing
+- Graphs
+  - Google trends
   - Defi: locked
   - Fee on btc/eth
   - nb Tx per day
+- Use API and query coingeko once a day only
+- Fix manual feed?

 # Data manual feed
 Can not get live free feed for commodities and indexes.
 For new data, manual download: url --> max -> Download csv